 - Scripts with

-deferalways execute when the DOM is ready, but before
+deferalways execute when the DOM is ready (but before

-The following example demonstrates that:
+The following example demonstrates the second part:

 - The page content shows up immediately.